danielveselinov/BrainsterProjects_DanielVeselinovWD6/README.md

     php artisan serve --port=8001
     ```

+12. Enable Queue work in the background
+    ```
+    php artisan queue:work
+    ```
+    - so the jobs could be processed in the background

-11. Access the project at http://localhost:8000/ or the custom port that you set up
+13. Access the project at http://localhost:8000/ or the custom port that you set up